 AAUP Priority Status Adjunct Faculty.
-If you are a member of the AAUP Priority Status Adjunct Faculty, as determined under the terms of the Agreement Between Rider University and the Rider University Chapter of the AAUP, you may elect coverage under any of the medical options made available to you by the University.
-You may also elect dental coverage and establish either or both of the FSAs available under the Plan.
+If you are a member of the AAUP Priority Status Adjunct Faculty, as determined under the terms of the Agreement Between Rider University and the Rider University Chapter of the AAUP, you may elect to establish either or both of the FSAs available under the Plan.